Ruptured Bicep Medical Negligence Compensation Claims

-Quittance Solicitors often clinical negligence claims for men in their 30's to 50's who have over exerted themselves in the gym and experienced a painful rupturing of the bicep.
+Solicitors often handle clinical negligence claims for men in their 30's to 50's who have over-exerted themselves in the gym and experienced a painful rupturing of the bicep.

-Typically the suffered will then either attend And E or visit their GP.
+Typically the injured person will then either attend And E or visit their GP.

 The bicep muscle cannot reattach itself to the bone at the elbow.
 Even if this was possible under the natural healing process, the bicep has contracted to the upper arm and the lower part of the muscle is no longer proximate to the elbow.
 After a few weeks the bicep will shorten further and car tissue will form.
 AT this stage operating becomes significantly more complicated and more likely to fail.